 Is there a way to beat someone like that from a not-so-avid player’s perspective?
 Can you really beat a grandmaster if you are not as active in chess?

 There have been many scenarios where this has been the case, an official grandmaster being beaten by someone significantly weaker than them.
 This is obviously not a guarantee, but it will definitely increase your chances.

 It seems impossible, but it’s really not since there are certain tricks you can implement in order to increase the likelihood of you actually winning.
-First, let’s talk more about what a grandmaster or a chess master is.
+I will share some tips here in order to increase your chance of winning.